 www.entitymodelling.org - entity modelling introduced from first principles - relational database design theory and practice - dependent type theory

-The relationship plays the part of has a type constraint : in its proper usage it has to relate cast members with characters but it also has a scope constraint: that the character is a character within the context of the play being performed.
+The relationship plays part of has a type constraint : in its proper usage it has to relate cast members with characters but it also has a scope constraint: that the character is, necessarily, a character within the context of the play being performed.

 In mathematical notation it is possible to include the scope constraint as a more general kind of type constraint than can be expressed in an entity model, namely a dependent type constraint.
 In entity modelling this is not possible and every relationship defined in a model should have a scope constraint specified for it.
 There is no standard way of doing this but an accompanying diagram, one per associative relationship is a satisfactory way of doing this.
 Figure 38 is the scope constraint diagram for relationship plays part of.

 The diagram in figure 39 can be interpreted as the scope constraint for the relationship assigned to within the context of the entity models of figure 33.
 The text on the right of the figure explains the constraint expressed by the scope diagram - it seems obvious but this is so only if we know this model and this relationship i.e. providing we understand its proper usage.
 In this example there is a single entity type at the top of the diagram - therefore we call the diagram a scope triangle rather than a scope square.

 If we allow of the use of identity relationship in a scope square and allow it to be drawn horizontally then any scope triangle can be re-expressed as a scope square as illustrated by figure 40.

 Some relationships may be unconstrained in their scope in the sense that they are global in their reach.
 We have given an example of such a relationship, translation of, in figure 34.
 The scope of this relationship, the fact that it is unconstrained, is expressed by the relationship scope diagram in figure 41.
 By way of explanation - what this diagram says is :